KeithDHedger/KKEdit/README.md

 *** NEW ***

 gtk-version branch has now been synced with master branch and you shoud now be using the master branch.

+*bsd* compile abandoned for the moment as webkit is broken on freeports, can be used with --disable-docviewer.